adelinor/angular-snippets/README.md

 * will reinject the non empty result as an input in the next call to the function in expand

 #### Demo
-Try now the [demo](https://adelinor.github.io/angular-snippets/#/rxjs-recursive-observable/factorial;n=8;reactive=true) and see how intermediary results are delivered at every step of the calculation ::):
+Try now the [demo](https://adelinor.github.io/angular-snippets/#/rxjs-recursive-observable/factorial;n=8;reactive=true) and see how intermediary results are delivered at every step of the calculation :smile:

 ## Develop and build this project
 #### Development server